mature-woman/telegram-registry-people/README.md

-# Telegram chat-robot implementing a register of people
+# Register of people in telegram chat-robot

-⚠️ Documentation and code commenting not added
+⚠️ Documentation and code commentaries are not created! (this is not an important project)

-Simple, asynchronous, scalable, easy to update
+😼Simple, asynchronous, scalable, easy to update

-The robot sends messages in Russian, but they can easily be replaced with English
+Messages in Russian, but can easily be replaced with English Based on very comfy and easy Zanzara PHP Telegram framework: https://github.com/badfarm/zanzara

-😼 Developed lazily in 2 days